Tra Battle

-Tra Battle (born January 5, 1985) is a former American football safety in the National Football League for the San Diego Chargers and Dallas Cowboys.
-He played college football at the University of Georgia.
+Trakeius Battle (born January 5, 1985) is an American former professional football player who was a safety in the National Football League (NFL) for the San Diego Chargers and Dallas Cowboys.
+He played college football for the Georgia Bulldogs.

-Early years
+Early life

 Battle attended Mary Persons High School in Forsyth, Georgia, where he was a three-sport athlete, lettering in football, basketball, and track.
 He started since his freshman season on the football team, as a quarterback and safety.
 He led his team to the state championships playoffs in four straight seasons.

 As a junior, he was named the team's defensive MVP.
-As a senior, he was named the team MVP and was named an All-Middle Georgia honoree by the Macon Telegraph.
+As a senior, he was named the team MVP and was named an All-Middle Georgia honoree by The Telegraph.
 In track, he competed in the state championships in the 110 metres hurdles, 300 metres hurdles, 4 × 100 metres relay and 4 × 400 metres relay.

 College career

 Arriving at the University of Georgia in 2003, Battle was considered undersized at 165 pounds.
 He walked-on to the football team and played a role as a reserve defensive back.

 In his sophomore season, he started one game against the University of Kentucky when safety Thomas Davis was injured.
 His best game of the season came against LSU, where Battle recorded four solo tackles, garnered his first career sack, broke up a forward pass and forced a fumble.
 At the end of the year, he was a recipient of the Iron Man Award for players who do not miss a practice or summer workout during the year.
 He was awarded the Joe B. Maxwell Family Football Scholarship.